-How are you utilizing space both vertically and horizontally?
+How are you utilising space both vertically and horizontally?
 Are you at 100% capacity?
 Will you need to re-rack over time?
 Make sure to plan for future growth to avoid the need to recreate your entire warehouse design from scratch; use digital twin technology so that as you grow, your layout and processes should provide flexibility to scale.

 Will your design allow employees to move freely and without obstruction?

 Can your team move freely?
-Is the space designed to minimize safety risks?
+Is the space designed to minimise safety risks?
 Be sure to create safe productivity zones for your employees to move throughout the warehouse efficiently.
 Plan ahead to avoid unnecessary congestion or overcrowding of staff.
-This will also help to eliminate error during the fulfillment process.
+This will also help to eliminate error during the fulfilment process.

 Improve warehouse setup with a WMS

-To optimize your warehouse’s setup, you need the right tech in place.
+To optimise your warehouse’s setup, you need the right tech in place.
 ShipBob has a best-in-class warehouse management system (WMS) for brands that have their own warehouse and need help managing inventory in real time, reducing picking, packing, and shipping errors, and scaling with ease.

 With ShipBob’s WMS, brands with their own warehouse can even leverage ShipBob’s fulfilment services in any of ShipBob’s fulfilment centres across the US, Canada, Europe, and Australia to improve cross-border shipping, reduce costs, and speed up deliveries.

-Why businesses move from their own warehouse to outsourced fulfillment
+Why businesses move from their own warehouse to outsourced fulfilment

-Outsourcing fulfillment to a tech-enabled 3PL like ShipBob can eliminate the stress and energy of managing a warehouse, help you cut overhead costs, and provides you access to best-in-class technology, so you can view inventory and order status in real time, even across multiple fulfillment center locations.
+Outsourcing fulfilment to a tech-enabled 3PL like ShipBob can eliminate the stress and energy of managing a warehouse, help you cut overhead costs, and provides you access to best-in-class technology, so you can view inventory and order status in real time, even across multiple fulfilment centre locations.

-Here’s an example of a $20 million brand that was managing their own warehouse, but decided to outsource direct-to-consumer fulfillment to ShipBob:
+Here’s an example of a $20 million brand that was managing their own warehouse, but decided to outsource direct-to-consumer fulfilment to ShipBob:

-After launching two years ago, managing their own large warehouse, and hitting the $20 million-mark in annual sales, one ecommerce brand finally decided to move order fulfillment from their own warehouse to ShipBob.
+After launching two years ago, managing their own large warehouse, and hitting the $20 million-mark in annual sales, one ecommerce brand finally decided to move order fulfilment from their own warehouse to ShipBob.